 Like all radio stations, KAZZ underwent many personnel changes.
-By December 1964, Bill Josey Sr. replaced Gib Divine as station manager (also retaining his role as sales manager), Mike Hull briefly joined John Jay on the late night shift, Don Craig joined as a weekend deejay, and David Lopez (who had been managing editor of the Daily Texan campus newspaper while a student at the University of Texas) replaced Juan Urda on Mañanitas Desde La Capital!, and Henry Misgrot replaced Norman Bodden for a short stint as chief engineer.
+In early 1965, Bill Josey Sr. replaced Gib Devine as station manager (also retaining his role as sales manager), Mike Hull briefly joined John Jay on the late night shift, Don Craig joined as a weekend deejay, and David Lopez (who had been managing editor of the Daily Texan campus newspaper while a student at the University of Texas) replaced Juan Urda on Mañanitas Desde La Capital!, and Henry Misgrot replaced Norman Bodden for a short stint as chief engineer.
 In February 1965, KAZZ adopted a 24 hour format, playing rock from 1 AM to 6 AM.
 Gary Paul Davis (who initially used the air name "Gary Davis" but soon shifted to "Paul Davis") took the all-night slot until Stan Parks joined the deejay roster in fall '65 with a rhythm & blues show starting at 1 AM weeknights and midnight Saturdays.
 Mid-'65, after graduating high school, Bill Jr.'s friend Gary Thomas, an avid ham radio operator, took over chores as the station's chief engineer, remaining in that position until mid-'67.
 In October '65, Kirk Wilson replaced Bob Lockhart on the Folkways block.
 In April '66, Richard Grammon joined the staff, taking the rock block at 2 AM weeknights and bringing the program a more eclectic and erudite playlist culled from more obscure album tracks, foreshadowing the progressive rock movement in American FM radio that peaked a decade later.
 But there were still more changes ahead...